 That said, some readers might not be familiar with Peloton.
-Below, you’ll find an introduction to Peloton and a few of their flagship products.
-Then you’ll see a guide for how to choose the best extended warranty for your Peloton.
+Below, you’ll find an introduction to Peloton and a few of the company's flagship products.
+Then you’ll see a guide on how to choose the best extended warranty for your Peloton.

 Introduction to Peloton

-For a company that’s become a household name in fitness, Peloton has not been around that long.
-The company began just a few years ago in 2012, and it launched its first fitness bike in 2014.
-It didn’t take long for the company to skyrocket to success.
+Peloton started in 2012, and it launched its first fitness bike in 2014.
+After that, it didn’t take long for the company to skyrocket to success.

 More recently, Peloton has expanded beyond its stationary bike roots.
 The company introduced Peloton Tread

 , which both elevate the treadmill experience in many of the same ways as the bike did.

 Extended Warranties for Peloton Systems

 If you're looking for an extended warranty for your Peloton